AndreaJustement/Final-Individual-Project-EDA/README.md

 # Individual Project EDA

 ##Introduction
 This notebook guides you through an Exploratory Data Analysis (EDA) on a used car dataset.
 The primary aim is to understand the dataset thoroughly to make informed decisions in subsequent Machine Learning tasks.
-You'll learn to extract important variables, identify outliers, and understand relationships between different variables.
+Extract important variables, identify outliers, and understand relationships between different variables.

 ## Prerequisites
 -Python 3.x